openfheorg/openfhe-network-examples/README.md

-# Duality Labs OpenFHE Experiments for OPS5G Encrypted Network Control and Secure Data Distribution with Proxy Re-Encryption
+# Duality Labs OpenFHE Experiments for Encrypted Network Mueasurement/Control and Secure Data Distribution with Proxy Re-Encryption

 This repository contains multiple examples of Fully Homomorphic Encryption (FHE) for Proxy Re Encryption and Threshold-FHE encrypted